dompio/stackoverflow/README.md

 In this project, I explored the following questions using Stack Overflow Annual Developer Survey data from 2023:

-1. What is the most common form of employment?
+1. What is the most common form of employment among the participants of the survey?
-2.
+2. What is the most lucrative developer type?
-3.
+3. Is there any correlation between work experience and compensation?

 ## File Descriptions <a name="files"></a>